-Unsubscribe page is a web page that appears when a user clicks on the unsubscribe link in the email footer.
-Its aim is to confirm the opt-out, and it is the last chance to keep a subscriber from leaving your mailing list.
+An unsubscribe page is a web page that appears when a user clicks on the unsubscribe link in the email footer.
+It aims to confirm the opt-out, and it is the last chance to keep a subscriber from leaving your mailing list.

-Check this video instruction on how to create your unsubscribe page with SendPulse.
+Check out this video on how to create an unsubscribe page with SendPulse.

 Unsubscribing is a serious issue, as it influences the way email service providers like Gmail, Yahoo, and Outlook judge your sender reputation.
 A certain number of unsubscribes — over 0.05% from emails delivered — may harm the deliverability of your emails.

-Most often, people opt out because of a too high email sending volume, irrelevancy of content, or because they feel overwhelmed with the overall number of emails in the inbox.
+Most often, people opt-out because of a high email sending volume, irrelevancy of content, or because they feel overwhelmed with the overall number of emails in the inbox.
 Sometimes users even can’t recollect they have once subscribed.
-Keeping the unsubscribe rate within a norm is a challenge, and the unsubscribe page is the last chance to reengage users or, at least, find out why they want to get no more emails from you.
+Keeping the unsubscribe rate within a norm is a challenge, and the unsubscribe page is the last chance to re-engage users or, at least, find out why they want to get no more emails from you.

-Unsubscribe page is also a way to confirm user’s intention to leave your mailing list.
+An unsubscribe page is also a way to confirm the user’s intention to leave your mailing list.
 With AMP emails, unsubscribing directly in the email became possible, but not many brands use this technology so far.

 How to create a custom unsubscribe page?